Square lattice

 Upright square tiling.
 The vertices of all squares together with their centers form an upright square lattice.
 For each color the centers of the squares of that color form a diagonal square lattice which is in linear scale √2 times as large as the upright square lattice.

 In mathematics, the square lattice is a type of lattice in a two-dimensional Euclidean space.
-It is the two-dimensional version of the integer lattice, denoted as $\mathbb{Z}^2$.
-It is one of the five types of two-dimensional lattices as classified by their symmetry groups; its symmetry group in IUC notation as p4m, Coxeter notation as [4,4], and orbifold notation as *442.
+It is the two-dimensional version of the integer lattice, and is denoted as $\mathbb{Z}^2$.
+It is one of the five types of two-dimensional lattices as classified by their symmetry groups.

 Two orientations of an image of the lattice are by far the most common.
 They can conveniently be referred to as the upright square lattice and diagonal square lattice; the latter is also called the centered square lattice.
 They differ by an angle of 45°.
 This is related to the fact that a square lattice can be partitioned into two square sub-lattices, as is evident in the colouring of a checkerboard.

 Symmetry

-The square lattice's symmetry category is wallpaper group p4m.
+The square lattice's symmetry group is a wallpaper group, denoted in IUC notation as p4m, Coxeter notation as [4,4], and orbifold notation as *442.
 A pattern with this lattice of translational symmetry cannot have more, but may have less symmetry than the lattice itself.

 An upright square lattice can be viewed as a diagonal square lattice with a mesh size that is √2 times as large, with the centers of the squares added.
 Correspondingly, after adding the centers of the squares of an upright square lattice one obtains a diagonal square lattice with a mesh size that is √2 times as small as that of the original lattice.

 A pattern with 4-fold rotational symmetry has a square lattice of 4-fold rotocenters that is a factor √2 finer and diagonally oriented relative to the lattice of translational symmetry.

 With respect to reflection axes there are three possibilities: